CURRENT YOUTH PROGRAMS

 Since 2010, AAU has started working with a group of underserved Chinese immigrant youth on different issues they face.
 These youth have named their group “Chinese Youth Organizing Project” (CYOP).
 Throughout the school year, the youth meet every Friday for two hours to address some of the problems they see everyday: school violence, low school attendance, low high school graduation rate, language barrier (English as second language), low exposure to artistic and recreational activities, limited or no knowledge of the college application process, social oppression, etc.

 AAU’s youth programs develop youth to become individually, socially, and politically aware, exercise their voice and participate in active struggles for justice.
 Through this work, we create leaders who sustain, fight for, and give back to our communities.
-This past year, 15 youth leaders volunteered to sit on a committee that meet separately on the direction and implementation of the program.
+This past summer, 26 youth leaders interviewed over 120 community members about the biggest issues they faced and presented their findings in an open forum.